Cognitive effort first

 Current confirmed state: what Synlecto can support from current code, tests, and public documentation.

-Founder-approved deployment position: the deployment framing used for institutional review and contract discussion where it does not overstate current implementation.
+Controlled deployment position: the deployment framing used for university review and contract discussion where it does not overstate current implementation.

-Roadmap or next phase: later work that is scoped openly with the university and not presented here as current implementation.
+Roadmap or bespoke work: later work that is scoped openly with the university and not presented here as current implementation.

-Each lane gives a reviewer the current public position first, then keeps links and roadmap items close to the relevant question.
+Each lane gives a reviewer the current public position first, then keeps limits, evidence, and roadmap items close to the relevant question.

 Guide first, recall next, revisit later